huukit/Atmega-CAN/readme.md

 The basic usage can be found in the documentation.

-### CAN library for AVR devices (under lib)
-A user friendly CAN library to use with AVR devices.
-Uses the Atmel driver for low level interactions.
-Documentation can be generated with doxygen or the online version viewed here: http://proximia.fi/doc/canlibrary/

 **A word on configuring the bootloader:**

 The AVR flash is arranged as 8K/16K/32K x 16.
 This means that you might get a little confused when talking about addresses.